scverse/scanpy/README.md

 [//]: # (numfocus-fiscal-sponsor-attribution)

-scanpy is part of the scverse project ([website](https://scverse.org), [governance](https://scverse.org/about/roles)) and is fiscally sponsored by [NumFOCUS](https://numfocus.org/).
+scanpy is part of the scverse® project ([website](https://scverse.org), [governance](https://scverse.org/about/roles)) and is fiscally sponsored by [NumFOCUS](https://numfocus.org/).
-If you like scverse and want to support our mission, please consider making a [donation](https://numfocus.org/donate-to-scverse) to support our efforts.
+If you like scverse® and want to support our mission, please consider making a [donation](https://numfocus.org/donate-to-scverse) to support our efforts.

 <div align="center">
 <a href="https://numfocus.org/project/scverse">